Despite string of highway tragedies, police say trend is downward

-August and September were especially deadly months on Newfoundland and Labrador's highways, but police say the number of fatalities are actually lower this year.
+August and September were especially deadly months on Newfoundland and Labrador's highways, but police say the number of fatalities is actually lower this year.

 Up to this point in 2016, there were 30 highway deaths in areas patrolled by the RCMP, said Cpl.
 Oliver Whiffen, who manages the province's collision reconstruction program.